wolfibcom/wolfibcom.github.io/_posts/2016-12-5-Image-Recognition-Intro-Part-1.md

 ---
 layout: post
-title: How to Build a Simple Image Recognition System with TensorFlow
+title: How to Build a Simple Image Recognition System with TensorFlow Part 1
 title-img: images/frog_title_image.png
 ---